 Engineering teaching and research takes place at Oxford in a unified Department of Engineering Science whose academic staff are committed to a common engineering foundation as well as to advanced work in their own specialties, which include most branches of the subject.
-We have especially strong links with computer science, materials science, medicine and also the Saïd Business School.
-The Department employs 120 academic staff (this number includes 13 statutory professors appointed in the main branches of the discipline, and 25 full professors); in addition, there are nine visiting professors.
-There is an experienced team of teaching support staff, professional services and administrative staff and technicians.
-The Department has well-equipped laboratories and workshops, which together with offices, lecture theatres, library and other facilities have a net floor area of about 25,000 square metres.
+We have especially strong links with computer science, materials science, and medicine.
+The Department employs 140 academic staff and has around 770 research students, 700 undergraduates and 200 researchers at any one time.
+Our research and education activities are supported by over 230 Professional and Technical staff.